DavIoTech404/DavIoTech404/README.md

 ---

 I'm always on the lookout for new technologies and practices in the DevOps realm.
-Feel free to reach out for collaborations or just a chat about cloud infrastructure and DevOps trends!
+Feel free to reach out for collaborations, opportunities, or just a chat about tech and DevOps trends.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/davi-medeiros-oliveira/).